joaosoft/event-sourcing/README.md

 fmt.Println("DONE")
 ```
+This examples are available in the project at [event-sourcing/main.go](https://github.com/joaosoft/event-sourcing/tree/master/main.go)

 ###### If i miss something or you have something interesting, please be part of this project.
 Let me know!
 My contact is at the end.